-PHILADELPHIA - AUGUST 10, 2015 -Wolf Blitzer, lead anchor of The Situation Room, will receive the Lew Klein Excellence in the Media Award this fall.
-The noted CNN broadcaster will be the fifteenth recipient of the honor at a ceremony hosted annually by Temple University's Klein College of Media and Communication (Klein College) to recognize successful alumni and raise funds for student scholarships.
+PHILADELPHIA - AUG.
+6, 2018 - Charles Barkley, NBA Hall of Famer and Emmy-winning broadcaster, will receive the Lew Klein Excellence in the Media Award this fall.
+The acclaimed analyst will be the 18th recipient of the honor at a ceremony hosted annually by Temple University's Klein College of Media and Communication to honor distinguished alumni and media figures, and to raise funds for student scholarships.

-In addition to receiving the award at the ceremony, the anchor will also address students at a separate "Conversation with Students" reception.
+In addition to receiving the award at the ceremony, Barkley will also hold a separate conversation with Temple University students.

-Proceeds from the event directly benefit the Lew Klein Scholarship Fund, which provides stipends to help defray tuition costs, encouraging students to pursue study abroad and internship opportunities.
-Last year, 20 students were able to study abroad, conduct independent research and participate in professional internships as a result of this funding.
+Proceeds from the event directly benefit the Lew Klein Scholarship Fund, which provides stipends to help defray tuition costs, encouraging students to pursue off-campus learning and internship opportunities.

 Shannon McLaughlin Rooney